momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

----
-title: "R Ready to Map Unit 1: Collecting Tweets with the rtweets package"
+# "R Ready to Map Unit 1: Collecting Tweets with the rtweets package"
-output: html_notebook
----

 ## Unit Learning Objectives
 <b>1.
 To understand the Twitter API used for collecting data.</b>